Frequently Asked Questions

-Your Site Coordinator should provide you with information related to weather challenges for the Day of Service activities as well as a number to call on the project date should you have questions about the weather or other items on that day.
+Your project coordinator should provide you with information related to weather challenges for the Day of Service activities as well as a number to call on the project date should you have questions about the weather or other items on that day.

 The contact page lists a number of people you can contact with questions about the Yale Day of Service.